TomographicImaging/CIL/docs/source/framework.rst

 classes are required for it to work.
 They provide a base class that will behave as normal ``DataContainer``.

-.. autoclass:: ccpi.framework.BlockDataContainer
+.. autoclass:: cil.framework.BlockDataContainer
    :members:
    :private-members:
    :special-members:

-.. autoclass:: ccpi.framework.BlockGeometry
+.. autoclass:: cil.framework.BlockGeometry
    :members:
    :private-members:
    :special-members: